woodenworks/project-kraken/adventure-content/monsters/Velandrach.md

 ### Reaction

-***Counter-Glyph.*** When Velandrach is targeted by a spell, he may consume one of his active glyphs to cast *counterspell* as a reaction without using a spell slot.
+***Counter-Glyph.*** When Velandrach is targeted by a spell, he may consume one active glyphs he can see to cast *counterspell* as a reaction without using a spell slot.

 ### Legendary Actions